rhdunn/cainteoir-engine/docs/api/src/synthesizer.md

 @return A prosody writer that can write MBROLA pho file entries.

+#<cldoc:cainteoir::tts::synthesizer>

+Manages a phoneme to audio synthesizer.

+#<cldoc:cainteoir::tts::synthesizer::bind>

+Associate the synthesizer with the phonemes to be synthesized.
+@aProsody The phonemes and associated prosody.

+#<cldoc:cainteoir::tts::synthesizer::synthesize>

+Synthesize the pending phonemes to audio.
+@out The audio file or device to send the audio data to.

 # License

 This API documentation is licensed under the CC BY-SA 2.0 UK License.